seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   archive backtest, and this file does not act on it — a continuation target with no backtest behind it is precisely what map inv.
 32 forbids.
 What a run owes here is the computation and the named refusal, never a more convenient number.
-- **Beside every published R:R stand two touch probabilities — the target's and the stop's, over the holding horizon.** `touchProb` is cut from `index.html` and executed, exactly as `invalidationInfo` and `marketRegime` are and for the same reason (map inv.
+- **Every published setup carries two touch probabilities — the target's and the stop's, over the holding horizon — and they are printed wherever it is printed** (§2).
+  `touchProb` is cut from `index.html` and executed, exactly as `invalidationInfo` and `marketRegime` are and for the same reason (map inv.
 21); its arguments are read from its own signature at cut time and are never typed here.
-What is supplied is the log distance from the anchor to the level, the coin's own volatility from `cd` (§5), and production's own seven-day horizon `H_NOISE` — the same window the leverage engine, the break-even block and the noise ceiling already use, so this number cannot disagree with one the board prints. **No constant is introduced, no threshold is created, and no new input is read:** the two inputs are the anchor and `cd`'s volatility, and the ages table below already governs both.
+What is supplied is the log distance from the anchor to the level, the coin's own volatility from `cd` (§5), and production's own seven-day horizon `H_NOISE` — the same window the leverage engine, the break-even block and the noise ceiling already use, so this number cannot disagree with one the board prints. **No constant is introduced, no threshold is created, and no new input is read:** the two inputs are the anchor and `cd`'s volatility, and the ages table below already governs both. **The horizon runs from the FILL and not from today:** on a waiting row the anchor is a price the market has not reached, so the number answers «once filled here, what are the chances inside the week», and discounting it by the wait mixes two horizons into a figure nothing here measures.
+- **A coin refused ONLY on `RR_MIN` at its anchor is a `СОЗРЕВАЕТ` candidate, and its trigger price is COMPUTED.** The refusal says the ratio fails at the entry the run cut, and the same two-pass construction run at deeper entries yields the price at which that coin's own R:R reaches `RR_MIN` against the same structural stop and the same target — monotone in the entry, so the price exists whenever the refusal was a ratio and not a veto. **That price is what must happen** (§2): the item carries it with the zone, the invalidation and the target it would create, and the chance of that zone being reached inside the horizon is both its printed number and its ranking key, so the three items printed are the three most likely to arrive.
+No threshold is added and nothing here decides publication — admissibility is §2's unchanged test, and the `gap` rule above is what withdraws an item. **Measured 04.09:** twenty-two coins were refused at the anchor, six of them between 1.31 and 1.72 against `RR_MIN`, and the section printed «Нет достойных кандидатов.» for the third consecutive run — a sentence asserting that a search ran, printed over a table of candidates the same run had computed and filed in its own appendix.
 - **The pair gates nothing, and it is printed because the ratio hides what it measures.**
   R:R is two distances; it says nothing about whether either is reachable inside the window the Boss holds for, and §7 item 6 has asked «target reachable inside the holding window»